 Edgecomb Gray will lean slightly cooler and grayer in a north facing room, while in a south facing room this paint color will lean more towards beige, appearing slightly warmer.

 When it comes to paint colors, it doesn’t get much better than a shade that blends two neutrals together for a smooth and effortless look.
-And in case you’re thinking – is greige going out of style?
-Think again!
-Greiges may be trendy but trust us when we say that they’re here to stay.
-With our breakdown of the top shades available, you’re sure to find the perfect fit for whatever your home needs.
+Are you maybe thinking – is greige going out of style?
+Nope!
+Greiges may be trending but trust us when we say that they’re not going anywhere.
+When it comes choosing a neutral paint color, I hope my round up here helps you to find your perfect greige paint color.